kumkee/jwtelm/README.md

 ```

-   Note that the content of `backend/secrect_strs.py` need to be changed for your own project.
+   Note that this need to be changed for your own project.

 5. Run the backend server with `uvicorn main:app --port 8001`.